Skip to main content

 Embeds sent from the main session or interactive forks are always delivered.
 In background forks, embeds are subject to additional constraints:

-• Ping budget: Each embed consumes one ping from the refill-on-read budget.
-When the budget is exhausted, discord_embed returns an error to the agent.
+• Ping budget — each embed consumes one ping from the ping budget.
+When the budget is exhausted, the embed is blocked and the agent is told to use reporting instead.

-• allow_ping: false: When set in the background fork config, discord_embed is disabled entirely — critical: true does not override this.
+• allow-ping: false — when set in the background fork config, embeds are disabled entirely. critical: true does not override this.

 Background fork embeds include a “bg” footer to distinguish them from main session messages.
 Interactive fork embeds show “fork”.